 It’s a very good idea to arrive extra early because many flights do arrive extra early and you want to make sure that you are there at the gate when they exit.
 If you would like to monitor the flight to see exactly when it is scheduled to arrive you should check out the website or app like Flight Aware.

-If your miner is traveling internationally you might not be able to accompany them through security into the gate.
+If your minor is traveling internationally you might not be able to accompany them through security into the gate.
 And in that case an American Airlines representative will accompany them and supervise them until the flight departs.

 Also, anyone under 18 traveling internationally without both parents may be required to present a Letter of Consent.
 Here is a sample of a letter of consent.